dcrossleyau/speculations/workflow/folio-workflow-engine.md

 ## Review of existing workflow systems

-XXX Nassib volunteered to do this: no issue filed yet AFAIK.
+Nassib has volunteered to do this: see [INTFOLIO-6](https://jira.indexdata.com/browse/INTFOLIO-6).